NOT MAGICAL a

 I got out after researching ~15 of the most popular email hosting services that showed up in recommendation threads.
 At some point you just have to pull the trigger and hope you commit to the least flawed or limiting service, and that's tough as a beginner who's heard how other people have been burned and doesn't want his own tender self to get burned.
 Maybe I research too much.

-- Layers of knowledge and abstraction - not too bad like it would be if I was developing software, but still present.
+Layers of knowledge and abstraction - not too bad like it would be if

 Big email providers like Gmail make it seem like email is universal and free all the time; you never have to worry about domains or records or servers.
 Then at some point when you own a domain, you learn about DNS and how records point servers to other servers.
 You'll need to know about a few main record types - CNAME is for mapping domain to content, MX is for email, TXT is for arbitrary information.